favour-22/what-happens-when/README.rst

 requesting it from the server and displaying it in the browser window.
 The resource is usually an HTML document, but may also be a PDF, image, or some other type of content.
-The location of the resource is specified by the user using a URI (Uniform Resource Identifier).
+The location of the resource is specified by the user using a URI (Uniform Resource Identifier)or URL(Uniform Resource Locators).

 The way the browser interprets and displays HTML files is specified in the HTML and CSS specifications.
 These specifications are maintained